-Building your e-reputation is the bed rock of any distributor marketing campaign.
-Firstly you need a quality Chinese website that is optimized for Baidu (China’s Google) and made visible though SEO (search engine optimization) techniques.
+Building your e-reputation is the bedrock of any distributor marketing campaign.
+Firstly you need a quality Chinese website that is optimized for Baidu (China’s Google) and made visible through SEO (search engine optimization) techniques.

 Once you contact a distributor the first thing they will likely do is search online via Baidu, do you have an official website in Mandarin Chinese that acts as a ‘quality shop front’?

-Secondly your reputation in forums & in the news is vital.
+Secondly, your reputation in forums & in the news is vital.
 Articles on forums will often appear alongside your official website on a Baidu search, Zhihu (akin to Quora) and Baidu Tieba (Baidu’s own forum) rank very highly as popular sources of information.
-Developing a positive reputation about your brand and company here is therefore vital.
+Developing a positive reputation for your brand and company here is therefore vital.

-Indeed there are even dedicated distributor forums where companies will discuss and make enquiries into products they can take on.
+Indeed there are even dedicated distributor forums where companies will discuss and make inquiries into products they can take on.